openqasm/openqasm/source/language/types.rst

    subroutine_call(first ++ third) // forbidden
    subroutine_call(selfConcat) // allowed

-Arrays can be sliced just like quantum registers using index sets.
+Arrays can be sliced just like quantum registers using a range ``a:b:c`` and can be indexed using an integer but cannot be indexed by a a comma-separated list of integers contained in braces ``{a,b,c,…}``.
 Slicing uses the subscript operator ``[]``, but produces an array (or reference in the case of assignment) with the same number of dimensions as the given identifier.
 Array slicing is syntactic sugar for concisely expressing for loops over